 Problems:

 1) No delay issue when AP MLD operates with legacy STAs.

 There is no delay issue when AP MLD operates with legacy STAs, e.g. Two legacy STAs(STA1 and STA2) associated with AP2 subscribe IPTV service delivered in groupcast manner by the AP MLD on all links and stay in active mode(Actually, legacy STA impossibly stay in PS mode if it intends to receive low latency traffic, like IPTV service).
 STA3 associated with AP2 stay in PS mode without subscribing any IPTV service.
-The AP MLD knows which STA join which groupcast group via high level protocol, e.g. RFC3376 protocol, and thus AP MLD can “move” the STA3 to other links via BTM request or de-authentication request to address the groupcast delay issue caused by STA3 in practice.
+The AP MLD knows which STAs join which groupcast group via high level protocol, e.g. RFC3376 protocol, and thus AP MLD can “move” the STA3 to other links via BTM request or de-authentication request to address the groupcast delay issue caused by STA3 in practice.

-11be defines a new device that operates one/some links in active mode to receive low latency groupcast traffic and operates other links in PS mode due to PS scheme, which makes the groupcast frame buffered rule broken.
+11be defines a new device(MLD) that operates one/some links in active mode to receive low latency groupcast traffic and operates other links in PS mode due to PS scheme, which makes the groupcast frame buffered rule broken.

-2. Delays experienced by legacy STAs due to STAs affiliated with non-AP MLD in power save mode
+2).
+Delays experienced by legacy STAs due to STAs affiliated with non-AP MLD in power save mode

 In order to reduce power consumption, a non-AP MLD may keep only one of its STAs related to an enabled link in active mode e.g. to receive groupcast data frames and operate other STAs related to enabled links in power save mode.
 The non-AP MLD receives groupcast frames without any delays over the link corresponding to the STA in active mode as long as the AP corresponding to that link has no non-AP STAs that are in power save mode.
-But the other STAs affiliated with the non-AP MLD in power save mode make the corresponding APs to buffer the duplicated groupcast data frames and deliver them only after DTIM Beaconbase line rule.
+But the other STAs affiliated with the non-AP MLD in power save mode make the corresponding APs to buffer the duplicated groupcast data frames and deliver them only after DTIM Beacon(base line rule).
 All STAs served by these APs experience this as groupcast frame delivery delay.
 Such a delay is unnecessary if the buffering is due to power saving STAs of non-AP MLD which uses some other STAs in active mode to receive groupcast frames.

 An example of this is shown in following figure, which illustrates a case of a non-AP MLD connected to an AP MLD over three links.
 A legacy STA is simultaneously associated with the AP2 responsible for link 2.
 Both the legacy STA and non-AP MLD subscribe to the IPTV service delivered in groupcast manner by the AP MLD (or by the AP2 from the legacy STA perspective).
 The non-AP MLD decides to receive the groupcast frames on the link3 and operates the corresponding STA, STA 3, in active mode.
 It also decides to operate the other STAs (STA1 and STA2) that relate to the other enabled links in power save mode.
 This means that AP1 and AP2 have to buffer the groupcast data frames and transmit them after the DTIM Beacon.
 The legacy STA served by the AP2 will thus receive groupcast frames related to e.g. the IPTV service with substantial delay.